USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.2_bugfixes.md

 ### Solution in CMAQv5.3.2
 In the centralized_io_module.F file, the vairable NLDNSTRIKE (logical variable controls Options 1 and 2 described above) from the RUNTIME_VARS module and added into the control statement to remove the request of the lightning flash data file when Option 2 is selected.

+In addtion, the variale LTNG_FNAME is converted to all uppercase by calling UPCASE before it is used.
+The current used the word "InLine" to dertermine if the inline lightning NO is produced.
+Some users have complained that in some documentation, it says "Inline" not "InLine".
+With this change, it can be either uppercase or lowercase or the mixed of both when define the environmental variable LTNGNO in runscript.
 ### File Afftected

 CCTM/src/cio/centralized_io_module.F
+CCTM/src/emis/emis/LTNG_DEFN.F